CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.7.md

 To use **M365 Chat**, follow the below steps:

-1. Navigate to the home page of the [Microsoft 365](https://www.office.com/login?), click on **Copilot** icon to open copilot chat application.
+1. Navigate to the home page of [Microsoft 365](https://www.office.com/login?), and click on the **Copilot** icon to open the Copilot chat application.

    ![](../labguide/media/M5.png)

 1. Say **Hi** or **Hello** to initiate a conversation with Copilot.

-1. Ask Copilot - **Find the email with the subject 'Assistance Needed: Setting Up New Laptop'**.
+1. Ask Copilot: **Find the email with the subject 'Assistance Needed: Setting Up a New Laptop'**.

    ![](../labguide/media/m365chat1.1.png)